kaelynn-rose/Earthquake_Detection/README.md

 The global distribution of seismic stations which detected the earthquakes in the dataset is shown here:
 ![plot](./Figures/station_map.png)

 The distributions of p-wave and s-wave arrival times (in samples, where 1 second is 100 samples) is shown on the plot below.
+P-wave and s-wave arrival times are important because they help seismologists determine the location of the earthquake.
 The p-wave arrival times have a high frequency of being selected at time intervals of 100, whereas the s-wave arrival times do not display this pattern as strongly.
 This may affect the p-wave prediction MSE of the models later on, as the "true" data is picked at intervals of 100 samples / 1 second and the predicted times may be more granular.

 ![plot](./Figures/pwaves_s_waves_EDA.png)